Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Summary}

-In this section, we aim at briefly summarizing a key aspect of each category of methods: \begin{itemize} \item The contributions utilizing only the forward model often rely on MPC to derive the optimal controller.
-At the same time, when the reward model is also learned, DRL algorithms can be used directly by sampling from the latent models and by limiting the real-world interaction. \item In model-based DRL, AE and VAE tend to be preferred to CL, especially when training in an online fashion encoder, models and policy.
-Contribution relying on a decoder often outperforms CL-based ones.
-An empirical comparison was provided in \cite{hafner2019dream}. \item Stochastic models are more often employed than deterministic ones.
-However, the quantification of the uncertainties is understudied and often all the uncertainties quantified by the encoder, e.g. \cite{hafner2019learning, hafner2019dream}, or, when the variances of the latent models are learned, no analysis on the role of uncertainties is done, e.g. \cite{karl2016deep, doerr2018probabilistic, krishnan2015deep, fraccaro2017disentangled}. \end{itemize}
+In this section, we aim to summarize a key aspect of each category of methods briefly: \begin{itemize} \item When latent models are available, classic model-based techniques for trajectory optimization, e.g. \acrshort{mpc}, are viable options next to \acrshort{drl}. \item In model-based \acrshort{drl}, \acrshort{ae}s and \acrshort{vae}s tend to be preferred to \acrshort{cl}.
+Methods relying on a decoder often outperform \acrshort{cl}-based ones.
+An empirical comparison was provided in \cite{hafner2019dream}. \item Probabilistic models are more often employed than deterministic ones.
+However, the quantification of the uncertainties is often under-investigated.
+In some cases, all the system's uncertainties are quantified by the variance of the encoder neural network, e.g. \cite{hafner2019learning, hafner2019dream}, while in others, even when the variances of the latent models are learned, no analysis on the quantified uncertainties is done, e.g. \cite{karl2016deep, doerr2018probabilistic, krishnan2015deep, fraccaro2017disentangled}. \end{itemize}

-In Table \ref{tab:contribution-methods-modelbased}, we summarize the most prominent SRL methods in the context of model-based DRL.
+In Table \ref{tab:contribution-methods-modelbased}, we summarize the most prominent \acrshort{srl} methods in the context of model-based \acrshort{drl}.

-To conclude, in Figure \ref{fig:bigpicture2}, we highlight the use of the different SRL methods in model-free and model-based DRL.
-While in model-free DRL, the four methods are almost equally exploited, in model-based DRL, methods employing latent MDP models and observation reconstructions are by far the most employed.